PullRequestTimeout/dirt-surfer/documentation.md

 ## Trail Data

 Trail data is primarily pulled from local maps and information, first-hand knowledge, and [Trailforks](https://www.trailforks.com/).
 Each of the JSON files can be called with the fetch api to the src/trails  directory (this may be moved to an external api in the future purely for learning purposes), eg "fetch("./src/trails/rossland-trails.json")".
+Keys are in kebab case rather than camel case to denote that it is coming from JSON.

 ### JSON Key and Value Sets